 We head down to a small waterway, and there is a Hindu temple.

-Here they have organised for those who wish to partake of a Hindu blessing with the priest.
+Here they have organized for those who wish to partake of a Hindu blessing with the priest.
 The Italian tourists join in, but we don’t – something I don’t want us to do as a Christians.
 But what I like is the Balinese do not try to push us, but all faiths are totally respected.

 So Explorason and I head on up past them – up the hill we go – it is a bit muddy and slippery, and we have chosen old clothes today because we knew we were coming here.
-So I am not to fussed about them being dirty.
+So I am not too fussed about them being dirty.
 When we arrive, who should be waiting partway at a shelter but the lovely old lady!

 Coconut Wine and Sugar

 Now this dear old lady has decided she is my friend.
 She babbles away to me.
-She keeps repeating words, but honestly I have NO clue what she is referring to!
+She keeps repeating words, but honestly, I have NO clue what she is referring to!